dekarrin/yuuki-jrpg/README.md

 To build the project code into a directory rather than a JAR file, execute `ant all` at the project's root.
 The code will be compiled to dist/bin.
-Execute the main class yuuki.YuukiEngine to run the program.
+Execute the main class yuuki.Engine to run the program.
 You must include dist/lib/ and dist/bin/ in your classpath when executing the main class manually.

 Attribution
 -----------
-Assets used in Yuuki are created created by:
+*Assets used in Yuuki are created created by:*
 * bgm/insidia.mp3: Aaron Krogh - CC-BY-3.0 Unported
 * bgm/worldmap.mp3: Aaron Krogh - CC-BY-3.0 Unported
 * sfx/strike.mp3: thecluegeek - CC-BY-3.0 Unported